mrdvt92/perl-WebService-Whistle-Pet-Tracker-API/README.md

 ## login

-Calls the login service, caches, and returns the response.
+Calls the login service, caches, and returns the response as a hash reference.

 ## auth\_token

-Retrieves the authentication token from the login end point
+Retrieves the authentication JWT token from the login end point

 # ACCESSORS